Yellowman: Career

 Winston Foster was abandoned by his parents and grew up in the Maxfield Children's Home and the Catholic orphanage Alpha Boys School in Kingston, the latter known for its musical alumni.
 He was shunned due to having albinism, which was not typically socially accepted in Jamaica.

+Yellowman attributes his early success to the encouragement of well-known PNP-affiliated gangster General Starky aka Anthony Tingle.
+He recalls that it was Starky who ensured that he got his chance on the ‘mike’, so that he could show his skills, giving him the space to develop into the superstar he became.

 In the late 1970s Yellowman first gained wide attention when he finished second to Nadine Sutherland in the 1978 Tastee Talent Contest, a competition he would go on to win in the following year's edition, launching his professional career.
 Like many Jamaican deejays, he honed his talents by frequently performing at outdoor sound-system dances, prominently with Aces International.
 He had success as a recording artist, working with producer Henry "Junjo" Lawes during the early 1980s.
 In 1981, after becoming popular throughout Jamaica, Yellowman became the first dancehall artist to be signed to a major American label (Columbia Records).

 His first studio album release was in 1982 entitled Mister Yellowman followed by Zungguzungguguzungguzeng in 1983 earning instant success.
 Yellowman's sexually explicit lyrics in popular songs such as "Mad Over Me", boasting, like other reggae singers/deejays, of his sexual prowess, earned Yellowman criticism in the mid-1980s.
 In response he has proclaimed: "I never know why they call it slackness.
 I talk about sex, but it's just what happens behind closed doors.
 What I talk is reality."

 During his time at Aces, Yellowman would often perform at live shows with Vernon "Fathead" Rainford, whom which he would collaborate in some studio releases over the following years.
 Overall, the 1980s were Yellowman's most productive decade, going on to release around twenty albums under different labels, such as Mister Yellowman, Duppy or Gunman, Bad Boy Skanking, Zungguzungguguzungguzeng, among others.